IntelligentSensor/Sensor-PHM/README.md

 which file is saved in the `reg.py` file.
 2. For C Deployment code see [c响应时间](https://github.com/intelligentph/PhRepository/tree/master/ResponseTime/cDeploymentCode). which file is saved in the `BitmapDialog.cpp` file.
+3.For html test report see [TestReport](https://github.com/intelligentph/PhRepository/tree/master/ResponseTime/TestReport).
+which file is saved in the `TestReport.html` file.

 ### 生命周期管理
 1. For python verify code see [python生命周期](https://github.com/intelligentph/PhRepository/tree/master/HealthManagement/pythonVerifyCode). which file is saved in the `reg.py` file.
 2. For C Deployment code see [c生命周期](https://github.com/intelligentph/PhRepository/tree/master/HealthManagement/cDeploymentCode). which file is saved in the `BitmapDialog.cpp` file.
+3.For html test report see [TestReport](https://github.com/intelligentph/PhRepository/tree/master/HealthManagement/TestReport).
+which file is saved in the `TestReport.html` file.

 ### 故障诊断与数据形态识别
 1. For python verify code see [python故障](https://github.com/intelligentph/PhRepository/tree/master/Prognostic/pythonVerifyCode). which file is saved in the `reg.py` file.
 2. For C Deployment code see [c故障](https://github.com/intelligentph/PhRepository/tree/master/Prognostic/cDeploymentCode). which file is saved in the `BitmapDialog.cpp` file.
+3.For html test report see [TestReport](https://github.com/intelligentph/PhRepository/tree/master/Prognostic/TestReport).
+which file is saved in the `TestReport.html` file.

 ### 环境压力评估
 1. For python verify code see [python环境评估](https://github.com/intelligentph/PhRepository/tree/master/EnvironmentalStressIndex/pythonVerifyCode). which file is saved in the `reg.py` file.
 2. For C Deployment code see [c环境评估](https://github.com/intelligentph/PhRepository/tree/master/EnvironmentalStressIndex/cDeploymentCode). which file is saved in the `BitmapDialog.cpp` file.
+3.For html test report see [TestReport](https://github.com/intelligentph/PhRepository/tree/master/EnvironmentalStressIndex/TestReport).
+which file is saved in the `TestReport.html` file.

 ## 文档 notes